 Submissions are accepted only via our online Submission Manager system.
 Unsolicited submissions received through other channels cannot be accepted or acknowledged.
 We accept files in Word, Rich Text, or Adobe formats (.doc, .docx, .rtf, or .pdf).

 The editors encourage interested authors to read previous issues of Waccamaw before submitting, and should know we are a revolving, evolving crew.
-We all agree, though, that the diversity of race, culture, class, sexuality, gender identity, philosophy, religion, and experience of our contributors and their worlds is important to us.
+But here is our current manifesto: